nenti/react-xstate/README.md

 export default mountXstate(appMachine, [appReducer])(App)
 ````

-This simple state machine implements an easy to use statechart that transition bewtween ping and pong and when you click in state ping you will trigger the `consoleLog` action.
+This simple state machine implements an easy to use statechart that transitions between ping and pong and when you click in state ping you will trigger the `consoleLog` action.

 ![State Machine](ppmachine.png "Ping Pong State Machine")